 In July 2008, Aurcana acquired the Shafter Silver Project from Silver Standard.

 In 2011 Aurcana began detailed engineering studies in mid-2010 and the mine portal was excavated in August 2011.
 Through to October 2013, the ramp had extended a distance of 3,800 feet.
 Stopes and raises were developed in 8 areas, with over 4,100 feet of mining development (821,000 ft3).

 In 2012 the mill, refinery, warehousing and administrative buildings were built.
 The entire warehouse complex totals 24,000 sq. ft. with the main components including a maintenance shop, dry warehousing, an assay laboratory, an administration building, a mill process unit, mill offices and a Merrill-Crowe plant and refinery.

 In December 2013 the project was placed on care and maintenance, in part due to declining silver prices and uncertainty surrounding the mineral resources.

 In January 2016 an updated mineral resource estimate was released.

-The scientific and technical information contained herein has been reviewed and approved by J. Blackwell (P.Geo), a Qualified Person as defined by NI 43-101 and a director of Aurcana.
+The scientific and technical information contained herein has been reviewed and approved by Michael Gross (P.Geo), a Qualified Person as defined by NI 43-101 and a director of Aurcana.